 Zimmermann was confused on many points by his indoctrination at an early age; he was only fourteen years old when he first contacted Sathya Sai in the ashram at Puttaparthi.
 An activity of sexual abuse is discernible in his reminiscences of the guru, accompanied by exaggerated references reflecting some devotee beliefs.
 Clinically, this sort of material is very evocative, and deemed important by psychiatrists and other specialists.

-The commentator Robert Priddy entitled his report Ex-Sai Devotee Speaks Out Convincingly, and in relation to sexual abuse.
+Robert Priddy composed the report Ullrich Zimmermann’s Shocking Interview with Sathya Sai Baba (2007, exbaba).
 Moreno countered by saying that the testimony of Zimmermann was unbelievable.
 The Pro-Sai campaigner invented a series of verbal diversions.

 Avoiding the crux, Moreno resorted to a puerile argument that Kevin Shepherd, a “strong Anti-New Age advocate” was citing the testimony of “a New Age follower against [Sathya] Sai Baba.”
 I was supposed to be “giving credence to New Age beliefs.”
 Moreno diverted attention from the basic issue by stating that Zimmermann was “a New Age follower of Ramtha.”
 This theme was further twisted into the erroneous statement that I was “willing to give credence to New Age beliefs by claiming that New Age followers are intelligent, honest, credible and reliable.”